NRShah25/hashtalk-app/README.md

 ```bash
 git checkout dev
 ```

-3. Creating the .env File
+3. Creating the .env File:
 In order to manage environment variables, this project utilizes a ".env" file.
 This file contains sensitive information, therefore it is not available in the repository.
 You will have to setup your own .env file:

 In the root directory of the repository, create a file named ".env".